-Starting to learn to play the guitar is a fun and exciting journey.
+Starting to learn to play the guitar or any other musical instrument is a fun and exciting journey.
 However, as you may already know, it isn't just about learning to strum a few chords.
 To shine as a future musician or an excellent guitar player, you also need to understand the basics of music theory.
 Having the dedication to learn music theory from the very start will go a long way in helping you to become a confident and skilled musician and more importantly, to enjoy what you play!

 Don't worry; we don't plan to bombard you with gruelling and complicated guitar theory right now.
 However, what we are going to do is share with you the four essential parts of guitar music theory that should have your musical confidence reaching for the stars.
 Ready to get started?
 Great, so are we!